minprog/exercises/writing/strings/index.md

 As soon as you're done, submit your implementations below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `vertical.c` file (that's within your `~/exercises/strings` directory) and then select **Download**.
-You should find that your browser has downloaded `vertical.c`.

-2. Do the same for your other exercises.

-2. Make sure you are signed in to **this** website!

 3. Type the names of students that you've worked with on this problem: <input name="form[samen]" type="text" required>

 4. In the form below, choose the files that you just downloaded.

 5. Press "Submit for grading".
 Presto!

-Your program will then again be checked using `check50` and the result will be recorded on this website.
-Should the check fail unexpectedly, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal.